SharePoint/sp-dev-docs/docs/general-development/cross-site-publishing-in-sharepoint.md

 ## How can I set up a catalog?
 <a name="SP15_CrossSitePublising_WhenShouldIUseCrossSitePublishing"> </a>

 Category pages and catalog item pages are page layouts that you can use to show structured catalog content consistently across a site.
-SharePoint 2013 enables you to create and customize page layouts for SharePoint Server 2013 and above.
-For more information, see  [Customize page layouts for a catalog-based site in SharePoint 2013](https://msdn.microsoft.com/en-us/library/office/dn144674.aspx
+SharePoint enables you to create and customize page layouts for SharePoint and above.
+For more information, see  [Customize page layouts for a catalog-based site in SharePoint](https://msdn.microsoft.com/en-us/library/office/dn144674.aspx
 ).